rwmingis/InterruptButton/README.md

 # InterruptButton
-This is an interrupt based button event library for the ESP32 suitable in the Arduino framework and soon to be ESP IDF framework.
-It uses the 'onChange' interrupt for a given pin and the ESP high precision timer to carry the necessary pin-polling to facilitate a simple, but very reliable debouncing routine.
+This is an interrupt based button event library for the ESP32 suitable in the Arduino framework the ESP IDF framework.
+It uses the 'change' interrupt (rising or falling) for a given pin and the ESP high precision timer to carry the necessary pin-polling to facilitate a simple, but reliable debouncing routine.
 Once de-bounced, actions bound to certain button events including 'Key Down', 'Key Up', 'Key Press', 'Long Key Press', 'Auto-Repeat Press', and 'Double-clicks' are available to bind your own functions to.

-With a built in user-defined menu/paging system, each button can be bound to many layers of different functionality depending on what the user interface is displaying at a given moment.
+With a built in user-defined menu/paging system, each button can be bound to multiple layers of different functionality depending on what the user interface is displaying at a given moment.
 This means it can work as a simple button, all the way up to a full user interface using a single button with different combinations of special key presses for navigation.

 The use of interrupts instead of laborious button polling means that actions bound to the button are NOT limited to the main loop frequency which significantly reduces the chance of missed presses with long main loop durations.